-Looking for an easy way to bake potatoes that turn out amazing every time?
+Here’s how you cook a baked potato.
+Looking for an easy way to bake a potato that turns out a perfect baked potato every time?
 Baked potatoes are one of the easiest things you can cook and don’t require special ingredients or tools.

-How do you cook a baked potato?
-Simple!
-Wash the potatoes, rub them in olive oil, add salt and pepper to taste, and cook at 425F for an hour.
+How do you cook a baked potato so that it comes out fluffy and perfect every freaking time?
+This baked potato recipe is Simple!
+Wash the potatoes, rub them in olive oil, add some kosher salt and pepper to taste, and cook at 425F for an hour.

 This classic way of cooking potatoes will become your go-to side dish for many of your meals!

-Why Bake a Potato Instead of Using the Microwave?
+Why to Cook a Baked Potato in the Oven Instead of Using the Microwave?

 If you want a baked potato, you shouldn’t use a microwave.
 Microwaving is the easier, faster way – but baking a potato isn’t that hard anyways!